NextLevelBERT: Masked Language Modeling with Higher-Level Representations for Long Documents: Next-Level Masked Language Modeling

 \paragraph{Prediction} We obtain predictions for the masked sentence objective from an MLP-based task head.
 In this masked language modeling setup, the model's objective is to predict the original input vector.
 While regular vocabularies have a fixed size, our model needs to cope with a potentially infinite inventory of sentence embeddings.
 Our model thus is trained to predict the entire original $d$-dimensional chunk vector.
 Accordingly, instead of the usual cross-entropy loss, we incorporate a Smooth L1 loss, which worked best in initial experiments.

 \paragraph{Discussion} With the typical input length of pretrained Transformer-based language models of 512, as well as our own model's input length of 512, the overall receptive field of the model can be stretched to a maximum of $512 \times 512 =$ 262,144 tokens.
-This may be extended further by adopting well-known techniques for larger context sizes, which NextLevelBERT can then amplify.
-For instance, if a basic token-level LM's context size is extended from 512 to 4,096 tokens, this increases NextLevelBERT's effective context size quadratically to 16,777,216 tokens.
+Theoretically, this may be extended further by adopting well-known techniques for larger context sizes, which NextLevelBERT can then amplify.
+For instance, if a basic token-level LM's context size is extended from 512 to 4,096 tokens, this could increase NextLevelBERT's effective context size quadratically up to 16,777,216 tokens.